JolienTrog/Audit-Auditing-GitLab-Berechtigungen/README.md

-# GitLab-Authority
+# audit - GitLab-Authority

 <div style="display: inline-block; vertical-align: middle;">
     <img src="Images/logo.jpeg" alt="Logo" width="50">
-    Welcome to a small program to check GitLab-Authority of Users and Projects.
-It is a Skript for the terminal written in PHP and using a Library for a nice table output.
+    Welcome to the small program 'audit' to check GitLab-Authority of Users and Projects.
+It is a Skript for the terminal, written in PHP.
+It uses the GitLab REST API and gives by default a json output.
 </div>

 ## Getting started